Louis Gordon Hamersley: Early life

-Hamersley was born on July 20, 1892 in Newport, Rhode Island.
+Hamersley was born on July 20, 1892, in Newport, Rhode Island.
 He was the youngest child and only son of James Hooker Hamersley (1844–1901) and Margaret Willing (née Chisolm) Hamersley (1863–1904).
 His only surviving sibling, Catherine Livingston Hamersley, married Samuel Neilson Hinckley, and, after their 1921 divorce, Henry Coleman Drayton, a grandson of Caroline and William Backhouse Astor Jr.

 His paternal grandparents were Col. John William Hamersley and the former Catherine Livingston Hooker.
 Among his extended family were aunts Helen (wife of New York State Assemblyman Charles D. Stickney); Virginia (wife of Cortlandt de Peyster Field, son of Benjamin Hazard Field), and Catherine (wife of John H. Livingston).
 Through his father, he was a direct descendant of Sir Hugh Hamersley, a 17th-century merchant who was Lord Mayor of London, and Robert Livingston the Elder, the Scottish immigrant who was granted the Livingston Manor by royal charter.
 His maternal grandparents were William Edings Chisolm and the former Mary Ann Rogers, a niece of William Augustus Muhlenberg.

-Hamersley attended St. Mark's School in Southborough, Massachusetts and graduated from Harvard University in 1916 where he was one of the editors of the Lampoon.
+Hamersley attended St. Mark's School in Southborough, Massachusetts, and graduated from Harvard University in 1916 where he was one of the editors of the Lampoon.

 Career

 In 1913, while at Harvard, the New York Court of Appeals ruled that he was the legal heir of the $7,000,000 estate of Louis Carré Hamersley, his father's cousin who died in 1883.
 The will stipulated the bulk of his estate went to his male issue, or if there was none, to his cousin (Louis' father) and his male descendants, but was appealed by several parties, including his cousin's late wife, Lily, who by then had married both George Spencer-Churchill, 8th Duke of Marlborough and Lord William Beresford before dying herself in 1909.
 Prior to his maturity, the Chemical National Bank managed the Hamersley estate.
 From 1937 to 1940, he served as president of the First Avenue Association and managed his large real estate empire out of 70 Pine Street in Manhattan.

 In 1914, Hamersley purchased the former John Armstrong Jr. estate in Dutchess County and erected a tudor revival mansion and gatehouse designed by Francis Hoppin.
 He expanded his estate, acquiring several farms to the north, and Maizeland on Cruger's Island in 1920, eventually owning what was described at one time as the second largest in Dutchess County.
 In 1926, he sold the combined estate to William B. Ward who immediately donated it to the Association for Improving the Condition of the Poor in memory of his father Robert (founder of the Ward Baking Company).

 He also owned an estate at Sands Point on Long Island.
-In 1923, he had the family mansion at 1030 Fifth Avenue torn down and commissioned architects James Carpenter and Rosario Candela to build a modern apartment building on the site that featured a 23-room penthouse for Hamersley, which was completed in 1924.
+In 1923, he had the family mansion at 1030 Fifth Avenue demolished, and commissioned architects James Carpenter and Rosario Candela to build a modern apartment building on the site with a 23-room penthouse for Hamersley, which was completed in 1924.